-Situated on the border between Orange County and San Diego County Trestles is one of the best surfing beaches in California.
+Situated on the border between Orange County and San Diego County.
+Trestles are one of the best surfing beaches in California.
 The 3½-mile-long beach consists of five separate surf breaks: Cotton, Uppers, Middles, Lowers, and Church.
 Trestles Beach is secluded with no parking lots, hotels, or paved beach trail.
 Just miles of pristine SoCal beach.

 Located at Paradise Bay in South Laguna these concrete pools date back to the 1930s.
 Access is via 1000 steps beach and requires swimming around the point or climbing through a cave at low tide.
 During low tide, the saltwater pools are heated by the sun and are considerably warmer than the nearby Pacific Ocean.

 Gardens – Nature Hikes

 Bolsa Chica is one of the last remaining wetlands in Southern California, within the past 100 years the area has been used as a hunting ground, for gun emplacements by the United States military, and as an extensive oil production field.
 Hiking trails, bird watching, exploring nature.
 You are free to explore on your own or join a guided tour on select weekends.

 The Upper Newport Bay Nature Preserve and Ecological Reserve spans a thousand acres of marshlands and immense bluffs and is one the few estuaries left in Southern California.
 It’s the place where fresh and saltwater meet.
 Hiking, biking, kayaking are all popular activities at the Newport Back Bay.

 Niguel Botanical Preserve is a hidden gem 4 miles inland from the Pacific Ocean along Crown Valley Parkway.
 The garden covers a little over 18 acres of Crown Valley Community Park.
 The preserve is located on a hillside with numerous trails leading to the top of the hill.
 Amazing views of Saddle Back Mountain.

 This collection of more than 4,000 plants is located on 26 acres at the Cal State Fullerton Campus.
 The ultimate goal of the Arboretum is protecting the earth’s plant treasures, and a staff of volunteers and generous supporters are making that it a reality.
 Free admission and parking.